 Josiah Spode I

-10 of 17 portraits on display in Room 13 at the National Portrait Gallery
+10 of 17 portraits on display in Room 13: miniature case at the National Portrait Gallery

 Josiah Spode I

 watercolour and bodycolour on ivory, circa 1790-1795

 3 in. x 2 3/8 in.
 (76 mm x 60 mm) oval

 Click on the links below to find out more:

 - Ingamells, John, National Portrait Gallery: Mid-Georgian Portraits 1760-1790, 2004, p.
 443

 - Saywell, David; Simon, Jacob, Complete Illustrated Catalogue, 2004, p.
 581

 - Walker, Richard, Miniatures: 300 Years of the English Miniature, 1998, p.
 69